 How much will Teardown cost?

 We haven't decided on the price yet, but it will likely be somewhere around USD $20.

 What hardware is required to run this game?

 Due to the rendering technique and the heavy use of physics simulation, the game requires a modern PC to run well.
-I recommend an Intel Core i7 processor and an NVIDIA GeForce GTX 1070 or better but the game will run on older hardware as well, just slower.
+We recommend an Intel Core i7 processor and an NVIDIA GeForce GTX 1070 or better but the game will run on older hardware as well, just slower.